 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-WeChat is really the undisputed king of marketing platforms in China with over 850 million active monthly users.
+WeChat is really the undisputed king of marketing platforms in China with over 850 million active monthly users in China, and more than 1 billion in the world.
 There a many different avenues to consider on what can be thought of as the ‘Facebook of China’.

 Firstly you set up an official account which you use to promote content and encourage user to user sharing on their ‘moments’, this is equivalent to their news feed.